oracle/weblogic-image-tool/site/update-image.md

     imagetool update --fromImage wls:12.2.1.3.0 --tag mydomain:1 --wdtArchive ./wdt/my_domain.zip --wdtModel ./wdt/my_domain.yaml --wdtVersion 1.1.1
     ```

+- Use `deployApps` from WDT to deploy a new application, the WLS Metrics Exporter.
+The model and archive to use are
+located in a subfolder named `wdt`.
+    ```
+    imagetool update --tag mydomain:2 --fromImage mydomain:1 --wdtOperation deploy --wdtArchive ./wdt/exporter_archive.zip --wdtModel ./wdt/exporter_model.yaml --wdtVersion 1.1.1
+    ```

 ## Copyright
 Copyright (c) 2019 Oracle and/or its affiliates.
 All rights reserved.